Project objective

 Finally, the groups present their results as part of a science walk, which is also the examination.
 The results of the seminar papers are bundled as best practice examples and thus made accessible to the general public.

-During the pilot phase in the winter semester 2025/26 until the summer semester 2026, the module will be tested as a two-semester seminar in consultation with participants and a student advisory board.
-Continuous integration into the respective curricula by the study commissions of the participating faculties is planned.
+During the pilot phase in the winter semester 2025/26 until the summer semester 2026, the two-semester module will be tested in consultation with participants and a student advisory board.
+Continuous integration into the curricula by the study commissions of the participating faculties is planned.
+In order to enable the largest possible target group of students to participate, the language of instruction is hybrid.
+The input lectures are held in English; the tutorials can be held in German or English by individual arrangement for each group.

 Sounds interesting?
-We are looking forward to your questions and suggestions.
-Contact us via E-Mail and apply to take part in the pilot phase.
+We are looking forward to your questions and comments.
+Contact us via E-Mail.

 Funding information